matheuscas/pycpfcnpj/README.md

 Obs.: There is no dependencies.

-Oh, and before I forget, You can generate, only and only for test purposes, a CPF or CNPJ number using the 'gen' module.
+Oh, and before I forget, you can generate, only and only for test purposes, a CPF or CNPJ number using the 'gen' module.
 Easy like above:

 ```python
 from pycpfcnpj import gen